 Similarly, immunofluorescence is highly informative when studying steady state or endogenous protein levels and localization - fluorescence proteins, on the other hand, can sometimes multimerize or affect the kinetics and expression levels of molecules.

-The Nanoimager significantly enhances the resolution of fluorescence microscopy to up to 20nm with different super-resolution techniques, including dSTORM, PALM, SIM/confocal, single particle tracking and smFRET.
+The Nanoimager significantly enhances the resolution of fluorescence microscopy to up to 20nm with different super-resolution techniques, including dSTORM, PALM, single-particle tracking and smFRET.
 Samples stained using immunofluorescence methods, can be imaged in a fast and automated way using our integrated system, which includes the dedicated NimOS software for image analysis.

 The Nanoimager can capture two fluorophores simultaneously (with four different colors) and offers three different illumination modes, epifluorescence, HILO and TIRF, improving signal to noise ratio depending on the thickness of the sample.
 It also provides unrivalled stability, and thanks to its compact design, it can be used in any lab environment without needing an optical table or designated dark room.